zac-k/phase-ret-dl/README.md

 ### 'Rotation/Scale/Shift'

-Three element list containing the standard deviation of variations in rotation (in degrees), scaling, and translation, respectively.
+Three element list containing the standard deviation (gaussian) or range (uniform) of variations in rotation (in degrees), scaling, and translation, respectively.
 If rotation mode is `'uniform'`, the first element here is the range.
 Scale and shift are selected from a Gaussian distribution.

-### 'Rotation Mode'
+### 'Rotation/Scale/Shift Mode'

-Set to `'uniform'` or `'gaussian'`.
-The former would typically be used for completely arbitrary rotations (range will need to be set to `360` for this separately), while the latter is a reasonable choice for small misalignments.
+Three element list specifying the distribution from which to draw random values for rotation, scale, and shift.
+Set each element to `'uniform'` or `'gaussian'`.

 ### 'Load Model'